terraform-ibm-modules/terraform-ibm-module-client-to-site-vpn/examples/landing-zone/README.md

 A module creating a single-zone VPN client-to-site gateway in an existing landing-zone management VPC.
-![client to site vpn for landing zones](./c2s-basic.drawio.png) The defaults values in this module are designed to work against the default values used in the landing-zone module (all 3 variations: VPC, OpenShift and VSI).
+![client to site vpn for landing zones](./c2s-basic.drawio.png) The default values in this module are designed to work against the default values used in the landing-zone module (all 3 variations: VPC, OpenShift and VSI).

 ## Infrastructure